mainmatter/mainmatter.com/src/posts/2099-01-01-setting-up-oauth-with-auth-js-and-sveltekit.md

 Some of aspects not covered are:

+- persisting the access token to your app's database;
 - refresh tokens;
 - deployment to production;
 - customizing the looks of sign-in buttons, overriding Auth.js routes.